solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 if a user interacts with the dapp as intended and disincentivize the users which do not interact with the app as intentended.
 These fees will be applied even if the transaction eventually fails.
-These fees will be collected on the same writable account and the authority can do lamport transfers to recover these fees.
+These fees will be collected on the same writable account and the authority (i.e owner of the account) can do lamport transfers to recover these fees.

 Discussion for the issue : <https://github.com/solana-labs/solana/issues/21883>